Wellness

 Vanderbilt Walk-In Clinics, for example, don’t manage birth control or other long-term care medications for cholesterol, diabetes, blood pressure, pain and anxiety.
 Primary care physicians are also best equipped to handle matters such as morning after pills, impotence, ADD/ADHD medications and weight loss – and other matters requiring ongoing maintenance.

-Vanderbilt Health and Williamson Medical Center jointly operate walk-in clinics in Middle Tennessee staffed with board-certified Vanderbilt physicians, and Vanderbilt offers care at other locations all over Middle Tennessee.
-Find a location near you, here.
+Vanderbilt Health and Williamson Medical Center jointly operate walk-in clinics staffed with board-certified Vanderbilt physicians, and Vanderbilt offers care at dozens of other locations all over Middle Tennessee.

 These walk-in clinics can treat common conditions, but also more unexpected ones, including: